MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/optimize-performance-create-update.md

 While these APIs provide the highest throughput, they have the following limitations for standard tables:

-- **Bulk operation APIs aren't currently available for all tables.** Any custom table should support them, but not all the core Dataverse tables support them, such as Account or Contact.
+- **Not currently available for all tables.** Any custom table should support them, but not all the core Dataverse tables support them, such as Account or Contact.
 You can run a query provided in the documentation to determine whether a table can use these APIs.
-- **Bulk operation APIs aren't forgiving of data errors.** You need to make sure that the data you're changing is carefully scrubbed and validated.
+- **Not forgiving of data errors.** You need to make sure that the data you're changing is carefully scrubbed and validated.
 Any error that occurs within one operation in these APIs causes the entire operation to fail.
+- **Not supported to use in plug-ins.** Currently, these API should only be used by external client applications.

 Bulk operations are available for all elastic tables and elastic tables can return information about individual operations that fail.
 [Learn more about bulk operations with elastic tables](use-elastic-tables.md#bulk-operations-with-elastic-tables).

 ### Batch APIs

-If you aren't able to use bulk operation APIs, with the SDK for .NET you can [use ExecuteMultiple](org-service/execute-multiple-requests.md), and with Web API you can use [OData $batch](webapi/execute-batch-operations-using-web-api.md).
+If you aren't able to use bulk operation APIs, with the SDK for .NET you can use [ExecuteMultiple](org-service/execute-multiple-requests.md), and with Web API you can use [OData $batch](webapi/execute-batch-operations-using-web-api.md).

 Use these APIs to group a set of operations in a single request and achieve greater efficiency primarily due to fewer, larger requests reducing the total payload sent and received over the wire for each operation.
 A client application doesn't need to wait for an operation to finish before sending the next request.